 Professional development is an important component of teacher and researcher development, since the work of ESL teachers and linguistic researchers extends far beyond individual classrooms and labs and includes multiple responsibilities to the profession as a whole and to other scholars and teachers as individuals.
 These professional responsibilities include continued development of our knowledge and skills, and also service to the profession in both governance, research, and educational roles.
 The professional development component of the graduate program is designed to initiate graduate students into the life of ESL/EFL and/or research professionals, and to help them build a strong record of achievement by the time they have completed their degrees.

-Each semester graduate students are required to participate in a minimum of two professional development activities.
+Each semester graduate students are required to participate in one professional development activity.
 Appropriate activities can be selected from the many opportunities offered through GSU that are aimed at general development as teachers or language researchers as well as participation in activities more closely focused on TESL/TEFL or language analytics.
 For example, students can attend workshops or conferences offered by the department, other GSU departments and organizations, Georgia TESOL, International TESOL, the American Association for Applied Linguistics (AAAL), or other workshops or conferences related to TESL/TEFL, applied linguistics, or language analytics.
 Students are encouraged to be active in the Graduate Student Association's Professional Development Committee, through which they can participate in workshops and can also gain experience in the planning and presentation of professional development programs.
 Students are expected to become acquainted with the range of opportunities available for ongoing professional development and for service to the profession.
 Active and documentable service on Georgia TESOL, International TESOL, AAAL or similar organizational committees will also count toward this requirement.
 In addition, students can participate in training workshops and programming offered through GSU's Center for Teaching and Learning or through GSU's Computer Center or Instructional Technology Center.
 If students would like to participate in training other than that listed here, they must submit a written explanation for their advisor's approval.

 For documentation, graduate students need to provide evidence of attendance or participation as well as a one-page analysis of the experience to be turned in to their graduate advisor for inclusion in the portfolio.
 This documentation must be provided to the graduate advisor by the end of the term in which the activities were completed.